UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 cf-IE properties (like those from DeMeo's $L_7$ analysis [[1](#works-cited)]), can be shown to be mutually incompatible (i.e., their intersection is empty), then Theorem 3.6 (C) would lead to a contradiction, implying FLRP has a negative answer.
-For example, one might find a TCT-derived property P1​ (enforced by lattice L1′​) implying G has a highly non-abelian structure, and another P2​ (enforced by L2′​) implying G has strong commutativity properties.
+For example, one might find a TCT-derived property P1​ (enforced by lattice L1′​) implying $G$ has a highly non-abelian structure, and another P2​ (enforced by L2′​) implying $G$ has strong commutativity properties.
 If P1​ and P2​ are incompatible, then the parachute lattice P(Lany​,L1′​,L2′​) would be unrepresentable by any group as a core-free interval, falsifying statement (B) of Pálfy-Pudlák.